 angel (2004) Also, Lladró promotes in 2005 the project Re-Cyclos, in which important designers create new objects from classic pieces of the mark.

-In its first edition the creative team CuldeSac prepared original crowns and geodes from Christmas ornaments while Bodo Sperlein created complements of jewelry shop and decoration in Lladró Re-Cyclos Magical.
+In the first edition the creative team CuldeSac prepared original crowns and geodes from Christmas ornaments while Bodo Sperlein created complements of jewelry shop and decoration in Lladró Re-Cyclos Magical.

 On the other hand, from 2006 the company has been provided with the collaboration of the recognized designer Jaime Hayon, who creates for the mark the collection The Fantasy.